God of War (2018 video game): God of War: A Call from the Wilds

 God of War: A Call from the Wilds was a text-based game that was only playable through Facebook Messenger.
 (Note: The game is no longer available.)
 To help further promote God of War, Sony partnered with Facebook to develop the play-by-web game, which released on February 1, 2018.
 Completing the game unlocked downloadable concept art.
 The short story followed Atreus on his first adventure in the Norse wilds.
 After archery training and learning runes with his mother, Atreus ventures into the wilderness after telepathically hearing the voice of a dying deer; he finds it covered in blood and stays with it during its final moments.
 A couple of draugr appear and Atreus attempts to fight them but is injured.
 He is saved by his father, Kratos, who was out hunting.
 The two then battle a revenant before returning home.

 God of War: Mímir's Vision

 God of War: Mímir's Vision is a smartphone companion app that was released on April 17, 2018, for Apple and Android devices.
 Using alternate reality, it provides a background for the Norse setting of God of War.

 Raising Kratos

-Raising Kratos is a YouTube documentary of Santa Monica Studio's five-year process in making the game, showing the "herculean effort" that went into reviving the franchise.
-The documentary was announced on April 20, 2019, the one year anniversary of the game's launch, and was released the following month on May 10.
+Raising Kratos is a YouTube documentary of Santa Monica Studio's five-year development process, showing the "herculean effort" that went into reviving the franchise.
+The documentary was announced on April 20, 2019, the one year anniversary of the launch, and was released the following month on May 10.

 Tie-in books

 The Art of God of War

-The Art of God of War is a book collecting various pieces of artworks created for the game during its development.
+The Art of God of War is a book collecting artwork created for God of War during its development.
 It was written by Evan Shamoon and published by Dark Horse Comics on April 24, 2018.